toufiqism/MyIMBD-/README.md

 ## Recent Updates

 ### Movie List Screen Enhancement (Latest)
+- **Pagination Support**: Loads 10 movies initially and loads 10 more when scrolling near the end
+- **Smart Loading**: Automatically detects when user scrolls near the end to load more content
+- **Loading Indicators**: Shows loading indicator at the bottom while fetching more movies
+- **End of List Indicator**: Displays a message when all movies have been loaded
 - **Poster Image Display**: Added movie poster images using Coil library for smooth loading
 - **Placeholder Images**: Shows a movie icon placeholder when poster images are unavailable or fail to load
 - **Loading States**: Displays a loading indicator while images are being fetched